England Sends Her Spies

 Without a second English detective, the story would not have worked.
 If the New York Herald had simply been reporting the arrival in the country of Inspector Jarvis there would, in truth, have been no story.
 It had to be in the plural so that the headline could refer to English 'spies' and 'Scotland Yard detectives' crawling around in the United States.
 Bearing in mind that the source of the story is an Irish Nationalist, can we rely on it as a statement of fact that Superintendent Shore was really in America in 1888?

-We will see in part 3 of this trilogy that Robert Anderson, the Assistant Commissioner at Scotland Yard, had no knowlege of Shore being in America at this time, and he would certainly have known, had the report been true.
+We will see in 'The Thomas Barton Affair' that Robert Anderson, the Assistant Commissioner at Scotland Yard, had no knowledge of Shore being in America at this time, and he would certainly have known, had the report been true.
 Those familiar with the story will be aware that the Pinkerton detective agency issued a number of denials that Shore was in America.
 What is generally not known is that the first of these denials appeared in print as early as 22 December 1888.
 In a response to the Chicago Daily Tribune story of 16 December 1888, William A. Pinkerton, the General Superintendent of the Western Division of Pinkerton's, sent the following letter to the editor of the Tribune dated 21 December (which was published in the newspaper of 22 December):

 'The Pinkertons Not in the Case.